Disclosure: When you buy through links on our website we may earn a commission.

 hazardous waste in it

-What Is Carry On Luggage
+Carry On Luggage

 In our comprehensive article, everything TSA approved, we covered checked luggage, but there is also another type of baggage.
 When traveling by air, you can take luggage onto the plane, which is known as carry on luggage.
-But what is a carry on bag?
+But what is considered a carry on bag?

-What Is The 3-1-1 Rule?
+3-1-1 Rule?

 TSA created the 3-1-1 rule after 911 to help protect passengers.
 The rule is about how much and how many liquids you can carry onto a plane.
 Some liquids can trigger the scanners, so it is easier for everything TSA approved to limit the quantity to protect all passengers.